CuteMarkets Docs

 • daily forecast profiles expressed through options

 The strategy family changes the setup.
 It should not change the framework's causal discipline.
+If one family needs a special entry rule, make that rule visible in the profile and test it directly.

 Failure modes to test